mikeallen-eco/fish23/README.md

 # A fish eDNA metabarcoding bioinformatics workflow
 An example workflow using the Rutgers Amarel cluster to analyze eDNA samples taken to characterize fish communities from a small region (New Jersey, USA).
-It targets the 'MiFish' section of the 12S mitochondrial region.
-The workflow follows the Obitools pipeline (Boyer et al., 2016) with some modifications.
-See sources below.
+The molecular analysis amplified the 'MiFish' section of the 12S mitochondrial region using Illumina next-generation sequencing (metabarcoding).
+The workflow follows the Obitools pipeline (Boyer et al., 2016) with some modifications (see sources below).

 <ins>Sources</ins>
 1. Boyer, F., Mercier, C., Bonin, A., Le Bras, Y., Taberlet, P., & Coissac, E. (2016). obitools: A unix‐inspired software package for DNA metabarcoding.
 Molecular ecology resources, 16(1), 176-182.